-Antifungal: The same toxic nature of this essential oil explains its anti-fungal properties as well.
-It can effectively terminate fungal growth both inside and outside of the body and can provide protection against fungal diseases like Athletes foot, dermatitis, de-complexion of the skin, and various types of food poisoning.
+The toxic nature of this essential oil explains its anti-fungal properties as well.
+It can effectively terminate fungal growth both inside and outside the body and can provide protection against fungal diseases like Athletes foot, dermatitis, de-complexion of the skin, and various types of food poisoning.

-Antidote to Poison: Rue essential oil, since it is poisonous to begin with, acts as an antidote for a number of other poisons and can be administered against symptoms of poisoning.
+Rue essential oil, since it is poisonous, acts as an antidote for a number of other poisons and can be administered against symptoms of poisoning.
 However, it is effective on neurotoxins, not on hemotoxins.
-It can also be helpful to counter poisoning and induce vomiting in case any poisonous substances are ingested.
+It can also be helpful in countering poisoning and inducing vomiting in case any poisonous substances are ingested.
 It is particularly beneficial against intoxication by narcotics, venomous snake bites (snakes like cobras and king cobras, which have neurotoxic venom, not vipers which have hemotoxic venom), insect bites, and stings.

-Nervous Sedative: The neurotoxic nature of this oil acts as a sedative for the nerves and calms down nervous disturbances and afflictions, convulsions, and nervous hyper-activity, that can often result in trembling limbs and uncontrolled involuntary actions.
+The neurotoxic nature of this oil acts as a sedative for the nerves and calms down nervous disturbances and afflictions, convulsions, and nervous hyperactivity, that can often result in trembling limbs and uncontrolled involuntary actions.

-Digestive: Although it is not known to promote digestion, it can help to relieve indigestion, particularly digestive issues that result from bacterial infections or activities.
+Although it is not known to promote digestion, it can help relieve indigestion, particularly digestive issues that result from bacterial infections or activities.

 Anti-epileptic & Anti-hysteric